“Today, there is nothing more valuable than an audience” - Joel Robinson, CEO @InfluenceLogic

 There are 4 main types of influencers.

-Choosing one type over the other depends on your budget, goals, and type of product you’re trying to sell.
+Choosing one type over the other depends on your budget, goals, and the type of product you’re trying to sell.

 These are people with 1k-10k followers and are an emerging group of influencers that companies work with.
 Until very recently, it was recommended to work with influencers that have 10k followers minimum but this has changed.
 The new algorithms promote authenticity and organic growth so you could find a ton of nano influencers that will get you really high engagement and good conversions.